Francesco601/Lottery-Scheduling-Algorithm/README.md

 # Lottery-Scheduling-Algorithm

 A lottery scheduling algorithm is a fascinating approach to CPU process scheduling and process management.
 It is known as a **proportional share** approach, also sometimes referred to as a **fair-share** scheduler.
-The general idea is that instead of optimizing for turnaround time or reponse time, a schedular might instead try to gurantee that each job obtain a certain percentage of CPU time.
+The general idea is that instead of optimizing for turnaround time or response time, a schedular might instead try to guarantee that each job obtain a certain percentage of CPU time.
 The baic idea of a lottery scheduler is quite simple: every so often a lottery is held to determine which processs should run next.
 Processes that run more often should be given more chances to win the lottery.

-Underlying lottery scheduling is one simple concept: **tickets**, which are used to represent the ahare of a resource that a process (or user or whatever) should receive.
+Underlying lottery scheduling is one simple concept: **tickets**, which are used to represent the share of a resource that a process (or user or whatever) should receive.
 The percent of tickets that a process has represents its share of the resource in question.
-Let's look at an exammple.
+Let's look at an example.
 Imagine two processes, A and B, and imagine that A has 75 tickets while B has 25.
 Thus, what we would like is for A to receive 75% of the CPU and B the remaining 25%.
 Lottery scheduling acheives this probabilistically (non-deterministically) by holding a lottery every so oftem (pehaps every time slice).
-Holding a lottery is straightforward: the ccheduler must know how many total tickets there are (in our example, there are 100).
+Holding a lottery is straightforward: the scheduler must know how many total tickets there are (in our example, there are 100).
 The scheduler then picks a winning ticket, which is a number from 0 to 99.
 Assuming A holds tickets 0 through 74 and B 75 to 99, the winning ticket simply determines whether A or B runs.
 The schduler than loads the state of that winning process and runs it.

 Here is an example output of a lottery scheduler's winning tickets: